-PACE is a unique response to “problematic” students; as an alternative to traditional disciplinary action alone, and through a strengths-based approach, staff are able to help students identify the causes of their behaviors as well as recognize their strengths and values.
+PACE is a unique alternative to traditional disciplinary action alone, and through a strengths-based approach, staff are able to help students identify the causes of their behaviors as well as recognize their strengths and goals.
 Furthermore, youth are linked to other supportive services as needed (i.e. counseling, educational testing, family services).
 The 15-day intervention program enables highly trained, dedicated staff to assess students, provide necessary services and facilitate systems coordination and action.

-The primary goal of the PACE Program is to reduce out of school suspensions and expulsions for students in grades six through eight.
-This is accomplished by identifying the causes of a student’s detrimental behavior and providing the youth with the tools, resources and support that will eliminate the negative causing the problem.
-Through participation in PACE, youth are more likely to successfully transition back to their home school.
-By implementing the strategies they have learned at PACE, students have fewer behavior problems, resulting in fewer extended suspensions and expulsions.
-PACE is a proven and effective strategy in increasing retention rates for all students.
-For more information about the PACE Program, please contact Joe Troyer at JosephT@bgcmd.org.
+The primary goal of the PACE Program is to equip students to be more successful both in school and in the community.
+Staff identify the causes of a student’s detrimental behavior and provide the youth with the tools, resources and support they need to make better decisions.
+Implementation of these strategies they have learned at PACE, students have fewer behavior problems, resulting in fewer extended suspensions and expulsions.
+PACE is a proven and effective strategy for supporting middle school students.